 Installation view of “Lynn Hershman Leeson: Remote Controls.”
 Photo by Jason Mandella.
 Courtesy of Bridget Donahue.

-’s new series of sculptures, made from volcanic rock, marble, and concrete, reflect on traditions of stone sculpture from ancient times through modern art.
+Reyes’s new series of sculptures, made from volcanic rock, marble, and concrete, reflect on traditions of stone sculpture from ancient times through modern art.
 Inspirations range from the mortar and pestle, ubiquitous in his native Mexico, to sculptors such as Germán Cueto, Lynn Chadwick, and Pierre Székely.
 In addition, he has covered the wall with more than 150 studies of sculpture and artmaking in a nod to the artists and thinkers who have influenced his work.

 “Francis Picabia: Our Heads Are Round so Our Thoughts Can Change Direction” at the Museum of Modern Art

 Installation view of “Francis Picabia: Our Heads Are Round so Our Thoughts Can Change Direction.”
 The Museum of Modern Art, New York, November 21, 2016-March 19, 2017. © 2016 The Museum of Modern Art.
 Photo: Martin Seck